symfony/symfony-docs/components/phpunit_bridge.rst

     @trigger_error('Your deprecation message', E_USER_DEPRECATED);

-Without the @-silencing operator, users would need to opt-out from deprecation notices.
+Without the `@-silencing operator`_, users would need to opt-out from deprecation notices.
 Silencing by default swaps this behavior and allows users to opt-in when they are ready to cope with them (by adding a custom error handler like the one provided by this bridge).
 When not silenced, deprecation notices will appear